Top-rated movers to make your Amarillo to Fort Collins move easy

 - Fort Collins’s crime rate is lower than Amarillo with a score of 17.0 compared to Amarillo’s 25.31.
 This means that Fort Collins neighborhoods are safer than 17.0% of all U.S. neighborhoods, and Amarillo neighborhoods are safer than 25.31%.

-- Air quality in Fort Collins is good, and in Amarillo it's good.
+- Air quality in Fort Collins is Good, and in Amarillo it’s Good.

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
-Make sure the moving company you use has a license before hiring.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Moving Permits: Colorado does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
 We recommend submitting your change of address form with USPS at least a week prior to your move.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
-Under this option, the mover's responsibility is capped at 60 cents per pound per article.
+Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
-If you seek comprehensive coverage for your items' full value, discuss alternative options with the moving company you're hiring or explore third-party insurance providers.
+If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you\'ve got everything covered.
+- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in Fort Collins